larspontoppidan/clipboard-files/README.md

 # clipboard-files
-Cut, copy and paste files from clipboard with a Linux terminal.
+Cut, copy and paste files from the clipboard in a Linux terminal.

 ## Description
-Installing clipboard-files allows you to copy and paste files from the desktop environment clipboard with the terminal.
-Copying and pasting files is possible between various file manager applications and the terminal, as well as between terminal instances, or inside the same terminal.
+Clipboard-files provides command line operations to copy and paste files from the desktop environment clipboard in the terminal.
+Files and folders can be copied and moved to and from file manager applications, as well as between terminal instances.

-The usage commands: `ccopy`, `ccut`, `cpaste`, `cshow` and `cclear` are symbolic links to the main script named `clipboard-files` in order to have short and concise commands when accessing the clipboard.
+The usage commands: `ccopy`, `ccut`, `cpaste`, `cshow` and `cclear` are symbolic links to the main script named `clipboard-files` in order to have short and concise command names.

 ## Usage

-- `ccut FILE...` Cut files or folders to clipboard
+- `ccut FILE [FILE]...` Cut files or folders to clipboard
-- `ccopy FILE...` Copy files or folders to clipboard
+- `ccopy FILE [FILE]...` Copy files or folders to clipboard
 - `cpaste` Paste from clipboard to current dir
 - `cshow` Show files on the clipboard
 - `cclear` Clear clipboard